kkimdev/id-generator/README.md

   - Cannot do anything
   - Can verify integrity and authenticaion
   - Can verify integrity and authenticaion + can read data
+  - Can verify integrity and authenticaion + can create id (probably we don't need this tier, but can be achieved with public-key encryption)
   - Can verify integrity and authenticaion + can read data + can create id

 # Design notes
-1. Optional paddng
+1. Optional random paddng TODO: is there a better padding strategy?
-2. Apply Feistel cipher with AES or ChaCha20
+2. Apply Feistel cipher with AES or ChaCha20 TODO: consider FF1 nide
-3. Append HMAC(Sha) output
+3. Append HMAC(SHA) output

 # Other ID formats
 - UUID https://en.wikipedia.org/wiki/Universally_unique_identifier